southoz/dArkOS-G80CA/README.md

 You can use a second SD card (SD2) to store your games (ROMs), BIOS files, and extra data.
 This keeps your main OS card (with themes and settings) uncluttered.
 However, on G80CA devices, there can sometimes be boot issues like missing themes if the cards aren't set up right.
 To avoid this, give your second SD card a unique name (label) like "ROMS2" – don't use "EASYROMS" like the main card.

-These steps are simple for Windows or Mac users.
-We'll use built-in tools or free apps – no advanced tech knowledge needed.

 #### Step 1: Prepare Your Second SD Card on Your Computer
 - **Get a Good SD Card**: Use a high-quality one (e.g., SanDisk or Samsung, 64GB+).
 Insert it into your computer.
 - **Format It** (This erases everything on the card – back up first!):